 Sketching an action before carrying out any job will lead to success.
 It is important because it provides an idea about the outcome.
 Also, it helps people to calculate how much money and time is required to accomplish a task.
 Further, it acts as a reference to check the progression.
 It offers a clear direction when many people are involved in doing a particular job.
-Planning offers many more advantages.
+Scrum release planning offers many more advantages.

 In an agile scenario that is dynamic, planning is very important to save efforts, time and money.
 There are different stages of planning involved namely the